smxi/rbxi/rbxi-data/readme-rbxi.txt

 -------------------------------------------------------------------------
 EXCLUDE LIST SYNTAX
 .........................................................................
-NOTE: for rsync, you need to use ** for recursive rules, not *
+NOTE: for rsync, you need to use ** for recursive rules, not *. rdiff-backup is picky about this, rsync works as you'd expect: ** is anything including /, * is a directory/file. rdiff-backup basically only supports this:
+**/usr/* will include/exclude all directories with /usr/ in their path, period /usr/** will include/exclude everythiung in /usr /usr/* will include/exclude files/directories one level below usr /usr/ will include/exclude /usr if the directory has content, and not if it's empty /usr will include/exclude /usr

 The main syntax you need to understand for creating an exclude list is this:
 1. /some/directory - Excludes any file or directory called: directory in /some